B5224 - Artificial Intelligence for Medicine M

 Assessment methods

 The learning assessment will be performed through a final examination consisting of an oral test focused on both the theoretical concepts presented during the lessons and the software tools used in the laboratory.
-The exam ascertains the theoretical-practical skills and competences of the student, correctness of language, and clearness of concepts and exposition.
+The exam aims to ascertain the student’s theoretical-practical skills and competences, the correctness of language, and the clarity of concepts and exposition.

 Teaching tools